edgarroman/zappa-django-guide/docs/walk_static.md

 python manage.py collectstatic --noinput
 ```

-Or to instruct your zappa-powered AWS lambda environment to do it for you:
+Or to instruct your zappa-powered AWS lambda environment to do it for you (don't forget to push your code changes first)

 ```
+zappa update dev
 zappa manage dev "collectstatic --noinput"
 ```